MrYsLab/pymata4/README.md

 # UNDER CONSTRUCTION

-### A high performance, non-blocking Python client for the Arduino Firmata Protocol.
+### A high performance, Python client for the Arduino Firmata Protocol.
 Pymata4 is a Firmata client that, like its asyncio sibling, [pymata-express,](https://mryslab.github.io/pymata-express/) allows you to control an Arduino using the high-performance FirmataExpress sketch.